CavernCrawlers/CavernCrawlers.github.io/CoreRules.md

 ## D20 Checks
 D20 checks lie at the heart of the system.
 Any time a character attempts an action with a risk and a chance of failure, a **D20 Check** is made.
-There are four basic types of **D20 Check**.
+There are three basic types of **D20 Check**.

 ### Ability Check
 This is the most basic form.
 The player simply rolls 1d20 and adds the appropriate **Ability Modifier** and compares the total to the **Difficulty Target** set by the GM.